apptainer/singularity-userdocs/mpi.rst

 The drawbacks are:
   - The MPI in the container MUST be compatible with the version of MPI available on the host,
-  - The configuration of the MPI implementation in the container MUST be configured for optimal use of the hardware if performance is critical.
+  - The configuration of the MPI implementation in the container must be configured for optimal use of the hardware if performance is critical.

 Since the MPI implementation in the container must be compliant with the version